 Wang Shanshan had a goal disallowed for China in the 34th-minute and also struck the frame of the goal from range at the end of the first half.

-They finished on a goal difference of plus 10 with China on plus 13.
+They finished on a goal difference of plus 10 with Australia on plus 13.

 The Chinese were originally due to host the Group B matches in Wuhan, but they were moved to Australia due to the coronavirus outbreak.